dynamic/foxystripe-inventory/README.md

 simple inventory and embargo add-on for FoxyStripe

 ## Requirements

-- SilverStripe 3.2
+- SilverStripe ^4.0
+- dynamic/foxystripe ^4.0
+- unclecheese/display-logic ^2.0

 ## Installation

-This is how you install foxystripe-inventory.
+`composer require dynamic/silverstripe-locator:^2.0`

 ## Example usage

-You use foxystripe-inventory like this.
+Allows to set a limit of how many of a product can be purchased.

 ## Documentation